components-web-app/api-components-bundle/docs/getting-started/tutorial.md

 This will walk you through the process of creating your first page.
 In this example we will create the most basic page with just a single component.

+> *Remember all the IDs will be automatically generated, so you will need to pay attention in the example POST requests and use the appropriate IDs*

 ## Table of contents
 {: .no_toc .text-delta }